sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partB.markdown

 >**Food for brain:**
 >
 > Create new files or folders in your in `/data` directory.
-Logout and login again. *Are your changes still there?*
+Logout and login again. *Are your changes still there?*.
+Check with `ls /data/`.
 > Shutdown the VM and start it again. *Do you see the files on the datablock?*
 > Hint: when you start the VM the datadisk is not automatically mounted.